openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

    Some of the variables in the cloud.yaml file that may need to be customized are:

-   set 'external_vip': to the IP address of your management interface set 'dns_name' to the IP address of your management network set 'tunnel_interface': to the IP address of your management interface interface name used for connectivity between nodes in kubernetes cluster, in most of cases it matches the name of the kubernetes host management interface.
-To determine this, ``grep network_interface /etc/kolla/globals.yml``. set ext_interface_name: to the interface name used for your Neutron network.
+   - set 'external_vip': to the IP address of your management interface (sed operation above takes care of this)
+   - set 'dns_name' to the IP address of your management network (sed operation above takes care of this)
+   - set 'tunnel_interface': to the IP address of your management interface interface name used for connectivity between nodes in kubernetes cluster, in most of cases it matches the name of the kubernetes host management interface.
+To determine this, ``grep network_interface /etc/kolla/globals.yml``.
+     Note that this is the same address as YOUR_NETWORK_INTERFACE_FROM_GLOBALS.YML -from above
+   - set ext_interface_name: to the interface name used for your neutron interface name (e.g. eth1)

 Start mariadb first and wait for it to enter the RUNNING state::